noctuid/tdrop/README.md

 - Allows for multiple dropdowns of the same type (works by window id)
 - Allows for auto-hiding a dropdown when opening programs from it
 - Can automatically start programs and tmux or tmuxinator sessions
+- Supports automatic resizing based on the current monitor

 ## Requirements
 - xprop